harrisonpage/draft/README.md

 | `{{ .Links.Sitemap }}`   | The URL for the sitemap                  |

 See the contents of the `templates` folder for examples of how these variables are used.

-### Examples

-These templates are examples of custom pages as specified in the configuration file.

-* about.html
-* colophon.html

 ## Posts